koblume/TEC284-Lab5/README.md

 # TEC284-Lab5
-Program for controlling the direction of a race car
+This program controls the direction and speed of the Adafruit Motor shield on the race car.